-There are hundreds of people who have major contributions to the computer.
-Below are the primary founding fathers of computing, the computer, and the personal computer we know and use today.
+There are hundreds of people who have made major contributions to the field of computing.
+The following sections detail the primary founding fathers of computing, the computer, and the personal computer we use today.

-Charles Babbage is considered to be the father of computing after his invention and concept of the Analytical Engine in 1837.
-The Analytical Engine contained an Arithmetic Logic Unit (ALU), basic flow control, and integrated memory and is the first general-purpose computer concept.
-Unfortunately, because of funding issues this computer was never built while Charles Babbage's was alive.
+Charles Babbage was considered the father of computing after his concept and invention of the Analytical Engine in 1837.
+The Analytical Engine contained an ALU (arithmetic logic unit), basic flow control, and integrated memory, hailed as the first general-purpose computer concept.
+Unfortunately, because of funding issues, this computer was not built while Charles Babbage was alive.

-However, in 1910 Henry Babbage, Charles Babbage's youngest son was able to complete a portion of this machine and was able to perform basic calculations.
-In addition, in 1991, the London Science Museum completed a working version of the Analytical Engine No 2, which incorporated his refinements Babbage discovered during his initial development of the Analytical Engine.
+However, in 1910, Henry Babbage, Charles Babbage's youngest son, completed a portion of the machine that could perform basic calculations.
+In 1991, the London Science Museum completed a working version of the Analytical Engine No. 2.
+This version incorporated Babbage's refinements, which he developed while creating the Analytical Engine.

-Although Babbage never completed his invention in his life time, his radical ideas and concepts of the computer are what make him the father of computing.
+Although Babbage never completed his invention in his lifetime, his radical ideas and concepts of the computer make him the father of computing.

-There are several people who could be considered as the father of the computer including Alan Turing, John Atanasoff, and John von Neumann.
-However, for the purpose of this document we're going to be considering Konrad Zuse as the father of the computer with his development of the Z1, Z2, Z3, and Z4 computers.
+Several people can be considered the father of the computer, including Alan Turing, John Atanasoff, and John von Neumann.
+However, we consider Konrad Zuse as the father of the computer with the advent of the Z1, Z2, Z3, and Z4.

-In 1936 to 1938 Konrad Zuse created Z1 in his parents living room, this computer consisted of over 30,000 metal parts and is considered to be the first electro-mechanical binary programmable computer.
-Later in 1939, the German military commissioned Zuse to build the Z2, which was largely based on the Z1.
-Later, he completed the Z3 in May of 1941, the Z3 was a revolutionary computer for its time and is considered the first electromechanical and program-controlled computer.
-Finally, on July 12, 1950 Zuse completed and shipped the Z4 computer, which is considered to be the first commercial computer.
+From 1936 to 1938, Konrad Zuse created the Z1 in his parent's living room.
+The Z1 had over 30,000 metal parts and was the first electromechanical binary programmable computer.
+In 1939, the German military commissioned Zuse to build the Z2, largely based on the Z1.
+Later, he completed the Z3 in May 1941; the Z3 was a revolutionary computer for its time and is considered the first electromechanical and program-controlled computer.
+Finally, on July 12, 1950, Zuse completed and shipped the Z4 computer, the first commercial computer.

-Henry Edward Roberts coined the term "personal computer" and is considered to be the father of personal computers after he released of the Altair 8800 on December 19, 1974.
-It was later published on the front cover of Popular Electronics in 1975 making it almost instantly a huge success.
-The computer was available as a kit for $439 or assembled for $621 and had several additional add-ons such as a memory board and interface boards.
-By August 1975 over 5,000 Altair 8800 personal computers were sold and started the personal computer revolution.
+Henry Edward Roberts coined the term "personal computer" and is considered the father of modern personal computers after he released the Altair 8800 on December 19, 1974.
+It was later published on the front cover of Popular Electronics in 1975, making it an overnight success.
+The computer was available as a kit for $439 or assembled for $621 and had several additional add-ons, such as a memory board and interface boards.
+By August 1975, over 5,000 Altair 8800 personal computers were sold, starting the personal computer revolution.